ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 One might be concerned about taking additional space, but actually uBAM files may offer a storage space savings over individual FASTQ files, besides reduction in complexity gained by combining forward and reverse reads.
-The above command uses `-M` in `samtools sort`, which sorts the reads by minimizers, which results allows for a much better compression and therefore reduced size of the uBAM file.
+The above command uses `-M` in `samtools sort`, which sorts the reads by minimizers, which allows for a much better compression and therefore reduced size of the uBAM file.
 In our example dataset, we transformed a 63M R1 and 55M R2 file into an 81M unmapped sorted uBAM file.
 A 31% storage reduction, in this case, can represent huge file storage savings across an entire sequencing data repository.